mtumilowicz/groovy-closure-owner-delegate-this/README.md

 # resolving strategies
 ## summary
+**Note that local variables are always looked up first, independently of the resolution strategy.**

 * **OWNER_FIRST** - the closure will attempt
 to resolve property references and methods to the owner first, then the delegate - **this is the default strategy**.